ericrkern/elevenlabsvoices/README.md

      npm install elevenlabs
      ```

-  3. Create a new button in Grid 3
+  3. Download the MPV or ffmpeg code
      ```bash
+     copy the 'ffplay.exe' file into the elevenlabsvoices directory
+     ```

-     Steps for creating a new button here...
+  4. Create a new button in Grid 3
+     ```bash
+     Open Grid 3 keyboard app
+     From the menu select 'edit grid'
+     Select an empty grid space and select 'create cell' Add command 'copy to clipboard'
+     Add command 'start program'; select 'Windows Power Shell' Add Arguments '& "path to voice.ps1"'
+     Select 'finish editing'
      ```

   ### Configuring your voice